From FGB-2 to MLM:

 On November 9, 2007, the Collegium of the Federal space agency issued an order No. 22p "On the implementation of the Russian Segment program for the International space station in 2008-2015."
 The document called for a two-phase construction of the Russian Segment, where the first phase would be concluded with the addition and outfitting of the MLM module.
 The second phase would include the addition of the Node Module and the Science and Power Module, NEM.

 In August 2011, the Director General of GKNPTs Khrunichev, Vladimir Nesterov, said that a prototype of the MLM module designed for electrical tests would be delivered to RKK Energia before the end of the month, despite technical issues associated with changes in the module's design documentation.
-(503) Around the same time, industry sources said that an integrated prototype of the MLM module had already been delivered to RKK Energia and was in process of being hooked up to the integrated prototype of the Russian segment.
+(503) In reality, the electrical prototype was delivered from the production plant at GKNPTs Khrunichev to RKK Energia on December 8, 2011.

 The FGB-2 module, minus its solar panels, sits in the assembly shop at Khrunichev enterprise in Moscow in August 2001.
 Protective red boxes cover attitude control engines.
 Copyright © 2001 Anatoly Zak